nogibjj/IDS-721_rg361_week-04/README.md

 cargo add actix-web
 ```

 3. Modify the code in the main.rs file to create a simple actix web server as per requirement.
-The code in this repository displays a simple text message.
+The sample code in this repository displays a simple text message.

 4. Build the project using the following command:
 ```bash